 The ABCC11 Gene and Apocrine Glands

 The ceruminous glands in the ear canal are a type of apocrine gland.
 Scientists know that a variant of a gene known as ABCC11 is responsible for both dry earwax and lack of armpit odor.
-The possession of two copies of the ABCC11 gene variant affects the action of apocrine glands in both the ear canal and the armpit, resulting in dry earwax and lack of underarm odor.
-The mechanism by which the gene variant produces its effects is still being studied.
+The possession of two copies of the gene variant affects the action of apocrine glands in both the ear canal and the armpit.
+The mechanism by which the effects are produced is still being studied.

 We have two copies of the ABCC11 gene in our cells.
 One came from our mother and the other came from our father.
 If both are the dominant allele, or if one is the dominant allele and the other is the recessive allele, we will have wet earwax and underarm odor.
 If both are the recessive allele we will have dry earwax and no underarm odor.